-Nan Rossiter was born in Mount Vernon, New York.
-Some of her earliest memories include riding her green Stingray bicycle—complete with banana seat and sissy bar—to the Pelham Library—a tiny, cave-like space tucked underneath Hutchinson Elementary School and fortified with solid oak doors.
-It was from the shelves of this library that Nan first discovered the magic of books through the worlds of Mrs. Piggle-Wiggle, Laura Ingalls, The Brothers Lionheart, and Harriet the Spy.
+New York Times and USA Today bestselling author Nan Rossiter grew up in Pelham, New York.
+Some of her earliest memories include riding a green Stingray bicycle—complete with banana seat and sissy bar—to the Pelham Library—a tiny, cave-like space tucked beneath Hutchinson Elementary School.
+It was from the shelves of this library that Nan first discovered the magic of books.
+Some of her favorite characters were Mrs. Piggle-Wiggle, Laura Ingalls, and Harriet the Spy.

-In 1977, Nan moved with her parents to Barkhamsted, Connecticut.
+Nan later moved with her parents to a quiet country road in Barkhamsted, Connecticut.
 She graduated from Northwestern Regional 7 High School and went on to the Rhode Island School of Design, graduating in 1986 with a degree in illustration.
 After freelancing for several years, Nan began writing and illustrating books for children, including RUGBY & ROSIE, winner of Nebraska’s Golden Sower Award, and more recently, THE FO'C'SLE: Henry Beston’s Outermost House.

 Nan and her husband are the parents of two handsome sons who have, in the blink of an eye, grown up and struck out on life journeys of their own, both pursuing careers in aviation.
 Nan is also a member of P.E.O.
 International and she hopes her P.E.O. sisters—and other new readers—will find that her books always include the threads of family and faith.